frack113/sigma_python_toolbox/validation-guides/README.md

 - [ ] change the md file name if the sigma filename change (check by id)
 - [ ] fix my bugs / issues

+### Evolution

+It is not decided yet but the management in yaml and automatic generation of a md as on other project seems a relevant and perennial approach

+### Thanks
+ZikyHD

 ## update_from_evtx.py
 to do on free time on day \
 Update file with evtx malware references when possible (only for file without)